vseryakov/backendjs/README.md

 * While the local backendjs is runnning, the documentation is always available at http://localhost:8000/doc.html (or whatever port is the server using)

+* By default no external modules are loaded so it needs the accounts module with a parameter `-allow-modules PATTERN`, this will load all modules that match the pattern, default modules start with `bk_`:

+        bkjs run -allow-modules bk_

 * Go to http://localhost:8000/api.html for the Web console to test API requests.
-  For this example let's create an account:
+  For this example let's create an account.

-  - by default no external modules are loaded so it needs the accounts module
-  - type and execute the following URLs in the Web console:
+* Type and execute the following URLs in the Web console:

         /account/add?name=test1&secret=test1&login=test1@test.com

 * Now login with the new account, click on *Login* at the top-right corner and enter 'test1' as login and 'test1' as secret in the login popup dialog.
 * If no error message appeared after the login, try to get your current account details: